Kunal-Ladhani/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

      - Define the optimizer and the learning rate
   7. Initialize the TensorFlow graph and run it for a large number of iterations, updating the generated image at every step.

+ # Extra Info
+  -The result is a matrix of dimension  (nC,nC)(nC,nC)  where  nCnC  is the number of filters.
+The value  GijGij  measures    how similar the activations of filter  ii  are to the activations of filter  jj .
+  -One important part of the gram matrix is that the diagonal elements such as  GiiGii  also measures how active filter  ii  is.
+For example, suppose filter  ii  is detecting vertical textures in the image.
+Then  GiiGii  measures how common vertical textures are in the image as a whole: If  GiiGii  is large, this means that the image has a lot of vertical texture.
+  -By capturing the prevalence of different types of features ( GiiGii ), as well as how much different features occur together ( GijGij ), the Style matrix  GG  measures the style of an image.

 #### 1D and 3D Generalizations

 - So far we have used the Conv nets for images which are 2D.